 Applications for a limited licence should still be lodged at least eight weeks before the event, as lodging an application doesn't automatically mean it will be approved.
 Certain applications need to be reviewed by Victoria Police and local councils, which have their own time frames.

-If you would like a copy of any of these publications in a more accessible format, please submit an enquiry via the contact us form.
+If you would like a copy of any of these documents in a more accessible format, please submit an enquiry via the contact us form.